 2. Join industry LinkedIn or Facebook groups:

 These groups help you stay connected to like-minded individuals, and are also a great way to stay up to date on what’s happening in your sector.
 LinkedIn is especially helpful for targeting industries through groups.
 Make sure you offer value by posting unique content and being active in conversations.
+There is definitely a right way and a wrong way to approach groups, and members tend to see right through self-promotional posts.
+In our past blog post, we dig into the proper way lawyers should approach LinkedIn groups.

 3. Optimize your social profiles: